anish-ONDC/bpp-sandbox/version-bridge/README.md

 A registry-driven translation layer for bridging participants on different Beckn protocol versions — e.g. a BPP on v3.0.0 talking to a BAP still on v2.0.0 — without either side changing code.

-## Why

-Beckn-ONIX's own `SchemaVersionMediator` plugin only translates fields nested inside a tagged (`@context`/`@type`) sub-object.
-It cannot touch `context`, top-level `message` fields, or renamed properties — the exact kind of change a real protocol version bump involves. `version-bridge` solves that class of problem instead: a registry participants publish their declared version to, translation artifacts (JSONata) for adjacent version pairs, and a bridge that looks up both sides and applies the right transform automatically.

 ## Status